Copper shark: Feeding

-The copper shark feeds more towards the bottom of the water column than the top, consuming cephalopods, including squid (Loligo spp.), cuttlefishes, and octopus; bony fishes, including gurnards, flatfishes, hakes, catfishes, jacks, Australian salmon, mullets, sea breams, smelts, tunas, sardines, and anchovies; and cartilaginous fishes, including dogfish sharks (Squalus spp.), stingrays, skates, electric rays, and sawfishes.
+The copper shark feeds more towards the bottom of the water column than the top, consuming cephalopods, including squid (Loligo spp.), cuttlefishes, and octopus; bony fishes, including gurnards, flatfishes, hakes, catfishes, jacks, Australian salmon, Atlantic salmon, mullets, sea breams, smelts, tunas, sardines, Cape horse mackerel, and anchovies; and cartilaginous fishes, including dogfish sharks (Squalus spp.), stingrays, skates, electric rays, and sawfishes.
 Cephalopods and cartilaginous fishes become relatively more important food for sharks over 2 m long.
 Young sharks also consume scyphozoan jellyfish and crustaceans, including mud shrimps (Callianassa) and penaeid prawns.
-It does not attack marine mammals, though has been known rarely to scavenge on dolphins that had succumbed to fishing nets.
+It does not attack marine mammals, though it has been known to scavenge (rarely) on dolphins that had succumbed to fishing nets.
 The predominant prey of this species off South Africa is the southern African pilchard (Sardinops sagax), which comprise 69–95% of its diet.
 Every winter, schools of copper sharks follow the "run" of the pilchard from the Eastern Cape to KwaZulu-Natal.
 The gathering of millions of forage fish attract a multitude of predators, including several species of sharks, of which copper sharks are the most numerous.

 Large numbers of copper sharks have been observed hunting together in a seemingly cooperative fashion.
 Small schooling fish are "herded" into a tight ball, whereupon each shark swims through in turn with its mouth open to feed.
 For groups of tuna and larger prey, the pursuing sharks may adopt a "wing" formation to force their quarry closer together, with each shark targeting a particular fish and attacking in turn.
 In False Bay, South Africa, this species reportedly follows seine net fishing vessels.

-In New Zealand recent reports show that the copper shark is attracted towards swimming kids and especially pose a danger to those jumping off yachts.